SALGAONKARADITI/Hello-World/README.md

 # Hello-World
-This is Hello Word progam written in C Language.
+This is Hello World progam written in C Language.